Stefan Šćepović: Partizan

 On 8 June 2012, Šćepović signed a two-year contract with FK Partizan.
 On the same day, he married his longtime girlfriend Jovana Šćepović.
-He featured with Partizan in the 2012–13 UEFA Europa League and played against the likes of Internazionale, Rubin Kazan, and Neftchi Baku.
+He featured with Partizan in the 2012–13 UEFA Europa League and played against the likes of Internazionale, Rubin Kazan, and Neftçi PFK.

 Sporting Gijón

 In July 2013, Šćepović signed a three-year loan deal with Sporting de Gijón, with a buyout clause.
 In September he became the first player in the history of the club who managed to score in his first five consecutive games (against Real Madrid Castilla, Recreativo de Huelva, Mallorca, Ponferradina and Deportivo de La Coruña).
 This great performance was rewarded with the Segunda División Player of Month prize.

 In January 2014 Šćepović was voted by the readers of Spanish sports newspaper Marca, best player of the first half of season, being referred as "the king of Segunda".
 Also, he was named in the campaign's midway best eleven, chosen by LFP.

 On 6 February 2014 Šćepović was bought by Sporting outright for a €1 million fee, signing a contract until 2018.
 He scored 22 goals in 39 appearances for the club.